-- (2) Criteria for Clinical Practice Placements.
+B. Criteria for Clinical Practice Placements

 Clinical sites should be selected that demonstrate commitment to developmentally, culturally, and linguistically appropriate practices as well as to collaborative relationships with families/guardians.
 In addition, clinical sites should demonstrate evidence-based practices and continuous program improvement, have partnerships with appropriate other educational, social, and community entities that support teaching and learning, place students with disabilities in the Least Restrictive Environment (LRE), provide robust programs and support for English learners, reflect to the extent possible socioeconomic and cultural diversity, and permit video capture for candidate reflection and TPA completion.
-Clinical sites should also have a fully qualified site administrator. - (3) Criteria for the Selection of Program Supervisors.
-The program selects individuals who are credentialed, or who hold a Master Teacher or higher- level Child Development Permit as appropriate to the field placement of the candidate being supervised, or who have equivalent expertise such as an advanced degree or other evidence of professional competence and expertise in the field of early childhood education.
-Supervisors should have recent professional experiences in early childhood settings where the curriculum aligns with California's Preschool Learning Foundations and state-adopted Content Standards and Frameworks that reflect the diversity of California's student population, as appropriate to the instructional setting.
+Clinical sites should also have a fully qualified site administrator.

+C. Criteria for the Selection of Program Supervisors

+The program selects individuals who are credentialed, or who hold a Master Teacher or higher-level Child Development Permit as appropriate to the field placement of the candidate being supervised, or who have equivalent expertise such as an advanced degree or other evidence of professional competence and expertise in the field of early childhood education.
+Supervisors should have recent professional experiences in early childhood settings where the curriculum aligns with California's Preschool Learning Foundations and Curriculum Frameworks.
+For children in grades TK-3, these would be consistent with both the Preschool Learning Foundations and the state-adopted content standards that reflect the diversity of California's student population, as appropriate to the instructional setting.
 The program provides supervisors with orientation to the program's expectations and assures that supervisors are knowledgeable about the program curriculum and assessments, including the TPEs and the Commission-approved TPA model(s) chosen by the program.
 In addition, program supervisors maintain current knowledge of effective supervision approaches such as cognitive coaching, adult learning theory, current content-specific pedagogy and instructional practices.

-(4) Criteria for the Selection of LEA/ECE Employed Supervisors.
+D. Criteria for the Selection of LEA/ECE Employed Supervisors

 The program selects LEA/ECE site supervisors who hold a PK-3 ECE Specialist Instruction Credential or a Multiple Subject Credential, or who hold a Master Teacher level or higher Child Development Permit and have a minimum of three years of appropriate teaching experience (e.g., Preschool, TK-3).
 The LEA/ECE supervisor must have demonstrated exemplary teaching practices as determined by the employer and the preparation program.
 The matching of candidate and LEA-employed supervisor must be a collaborative process between the employer and the program.